 Miami Beach is located on the Atlantic coast of southeastern Florida, about 35 miles (56 km) southeast of downtown Miami.
 It is a barrier island separated from the mainland by Biscayne Bay and the Atlantic Ocean to the east.

 The city’s main attractions are its nightlife, beach, art galleries, restaurants, and high-end lodgings.
 It’s the perfect location to go for all things fun and enjoyable.

 1 – Larry and Penny Thompson Memorial Campground – Best Campground in Miami Beach for Spreading Out in the Big City

 Miami Beach campground is spacious despite its urban location

 When you’re in a huge city, it can start to feel claustrophobic, especially when you’re driving a campervan or RV.
-Thankfully, the Larry and Penny Memorial Campground offers you an opportunity to stretch out.
+Thankfully, the Larry and Penny Memorial Campground offer you an opportunity to stretch out.

-This Miami RV park offers nearly 250 campsites, each with electric and water hookups.
+This Miami RV park offers nearly 250 campsites with electric and water hookups.
 The sites are broken up into groups of about a dozen spots each, and each group shares restroom and laundry facilities, including hot showers.
 I like this setup much more than a central location that the entire park uses.